A Nonparametric Framework for Universal Difference-in-Differences: A Semiparametric Efficient Estimator

-We again clarify that cross-fitting estimators based on the three representations \eqref{eq-rep-IPW}, \eqref{eq-rep-OR}, and \eqref{eq-rep-AIPW} are not guaranteed to achieve $N^{1/2}$-consistency.
-More specifically, in conjunction with nonparametric estimators of nuisance functions, biases of the cross-fitting estimators based on the three representations \eqref{eq-rep-IPW}, \eqref{eq-rep-OR}, and \eqref{eq-rep-AIPW} are dominated by the first-order bias of a nuisance function estimator; see Section \ref{sec:supp-Other Estimators} of the Supplementary Material for details.
-Since biases of nuisance function estimators generally have slower rates than $o_P(N^{-1/2})$, especially when the nuisance functions depend on continuous variables that are not inherently constrained to follow a parametric form, the estimators may yield non-diminishing bias, indicating that they are not $N^{1/2}$-consistent.
-In contrast, as we establish in Theorem \ref{thm-AsympNormal}, the EIF-based estimator can be $N^{1/2}$-consistent because its bias is at most of second-order with respect to biases of nuisance function estimators.
+The cross-fitting estimator depends on a specific sample split and may produce outlying estimates if some split samples do not represent the entire data.
+To resolve the issue, one may consider the median adjustment from multiple cross-fitting estimates; see {\SUPP} \ref{sec:supp-Median Heuristic} for details.

+When OREC is violated, the asymptotic normality result stated in Theorem \ref{thm-AsympNormal} no longer holds.
+To account for this, we develop a sensitivity analysis to assess the robustness of causal conclusions to potential violations of OREC.
+Specifically, rather than assuming $\alpha_1^*/\alpha_0^*=1$, we allow it to vary within a specified range, for example, $\alpha_1^*/\alpha_0^* \in [\Gamma^{-1}, \Gamma]$ with $\Gamma \geq 1$, and then construct corresponding sharp bounds for the ATT.
+Details of this sensitivity analysis are provided in {\SUPP} \ref{sec:supp-SA}.

+When multiple pre-treatment periods are available, these periods can be used to assess the plausibility of OREC.
+First, one can perform a placebo test.
+Second, the pre-treatment data can be used to calibrate the sensitivity parameter $\Gamma$, which helps interpret the results of the sensitivity analysis.
+Examples illustrating the implementation and interpretation of these approaches are given in Section \ref{sec:Application} and {\SUPP} \ref{sec:supp-data}.

-Lastly, in Sections \ref{sec:General} and \ref{sec:Missing} of the Supplementary Material, we consider extensions of our approach.
+Lastly, in {\SUPP} \ref{sec:General} and \ref{sec:Missing}, we consider extensions of our approach.
 First, we consider the estimation of general causal estimands that include both the ATT discussed above and nonlinear causal estimands such as the QTT.
 Second, we consider settings where one aims to identify and make inferences about functionals of an outcome that is missing not at random in longitudinal settings.